 Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

-Installing DaVinci Resolve in Linux is not the easiest thing to do despite having native support.
-Resolve is a professional level video editor that requires a very specific environment to run properly.
+Installing DaVinci Resolve in Linux is not the easiest thing to do despite its native support.
+Resolve is a professional-level video editor that requires a very specific environment to run properly.
 Below are the minimum requirements.

 Minimum system requirements for Linux